 Alex has been certified by the International Association of Privacy Professionals (IAPP) as a Certified Information Privacy Professional/United States (CIPP/US) and as a Certified Information Privacy Technologist (CIPT).
 In 2017 the IAPP recognized him as a Fellow of Information Privacy (FIP).

 During his initial tenure at Ellis & Winters, from 2007 through 2010, Alex maintained a complex litigation practice and represented clients in state and federal trial and appellate courts.
-His diverse litigation experience ranges from the defense of health care providers against malpractice claims to representing technology companies in complex commercial contract and intellectual property disputes.
+His diverse litigation experience includes representing technology companies in complex commercial contract and intellectual property disputes.

 Alex earned his law degree from Stanford Law School.
 Following law school he served as a law clerk for the Honorable Milton I. Shadur in the United States District Court for the Northern District of Illinois, and then began his career in private practice at Winston & Strawn LLP in Chicago.
 He earned his undergraduate degree in political science from Wake Forest University.

 A native of Santa Fe, New Mexico, Alex lives in Raleigh with his wife and two daughters.
 He is a locally competitive runner and enjoys racing distances from the 5K to the marathon.